ISP2018/isp-qa-KameriiJ/questions.md

 Q2: What are disadvantages of duplication code?

+Q3: TDD(Test Driven Development) asks us to write unit tests first, before we write production code.
+There are 3 laws of TDD.
+Choose three choices that are the laws of TDD.<br>
+- [ ]You may not write production code until you have written a failing unit test.
+- [ ]You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+- [ ]You may not write production code until you have written a failing unit test.
+- [ ]You may not write more production code than is sufficient to pass the currently failing test.
+- [ ]You may not write production code until you have written a failing unit test.

 Answer
 ---
 Q1: Perhaps you’re calling some code that might throw an exception; in your own code you can try to handle and recover from that failure.
 It’s great if you can recover and continue with the processing without your user being aware of any problem.
 If you can’t recover, it’s great to let the user of your code know exactly what went wrong.